 I’m not a very patient person.

 I think I used to be a very patient person, actually.
-As a child and teenager, I was the pinnacle of delayed gratification, always believing that my best days were before me.
-This, in turn, lead to many a night in high school, college, and medical school studying - I was admittedly the person who studied ahead.
+As a child and as a teenager, I was the pinnacle of delayed gratification, always believing that my best days were before me.
+This, in turn, lead to many a night in high school, college, and medical school studying – I was, admittedly, the person who studied ahead.
 I brought all of my textbooks home.
 It was nerdy!
 I guess I thought it would all be worth it someday.

-It probably took me till I was 26 to realize this - I think I was the most diligent student alive before I realized that I needed to start enjoying my life and
+It probably took me till I was 26 to realize this; I think I was the most diligent student alive before I realized that I needed to start enjoying my life and accomplishing things.

-So I've resolved to take a more balanced approach.
-That goes for how I am running FutureDerm, as well as my own life.
-For instance, we have a brand-new website with all kinds of amazing features premiering August 16.
+So I’ve resolved to take a more balanced approach.
+That goes for how I am running FutureDerm as well as my own life.
+For instance, we have a brand-new website with all kinds of amazing features premiering in August.
 The very young me would have never even mentioned it now, toiling away, day and night, on every single detail.
 The me a year or so ago would have probably released it too soon, and had a lot of people upset that there were broken or incomplete features, but been gleeful it was released.

 In essence, I’m learning all of the balances once must achieve in life – patience, discipline, and others – are considered to be virtues because they are right the majority of the time.
 But there is magic to be had in chasing one’s own whims from time to time as well.
 Sometimes that is what makes life worth living.
 And I think I’m doing just that.

 - Leslie of Lipstick Powder N Paint says goodbye after seven years of blogging about beauty.
 She’ll certainly be missed, but everyone at FutureDerm wishes her well in the new adventures she takes on!